-We encourage and support our students to achieve their best possible qualification, and our NCEA Level 2 and University Entrance (UE) results over the past few years have placed us near the top of all co-educational schools in New Zealand.
+We encourage and support our students to achieve their best possible qualification, and our NCEA Level 2 and University Entrance (UE) results over the past few years have placed us near the top of all co-educational schools in New Zealand

-Our teachers focus on great teaching and learning, including differentiated instruction, and also have a focus on 'high performance', which includes Merit and Excellence endorsements and Scholarships.
-We also have rigorous systems for monitoring and supporting students to achieve to their heights.
+Our teachers focus on great teaching and learning, including differentiated instruction, and also have a focus on 'high performance', which includes Merit and Excellence endorsements as well as Scholarships.
+We also have rigorous systems for monitoring and supporting students to reach for their heights and achieve their full potential.